 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cameron has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cameron a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cameron is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cameron does not have a public transit system used by locals to get to and from work.

 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Native American.
 Important ancestries of people in Cameron include Irish, German, English, Italian, and Scottish.